link1900/agra-ranker/README.md

 ### Ranking UI
 - list all rankings on the home screen

-## Round 2 - Getting to Ranker 6 Level
+## 0.2 - Getting to Ranker 6 Level
 - table pick the page size
 - table sort
 - table export to csv